Chapter 7. Creating the overcloud

 In this case, the answers file

-templates: /usr/share/openstack-tripleo-heat-templates/ environments: - /usr/share/openstack-tripleo-heat-templates/environments/ceph-ansible/ceph-ansible.yaml - /usr/share/openstack-tripleo-heat-templates/environments/ceph-rgw.yaml - /usr/share/openstack-tripleo-heat-templates/environments/ceph-mds.yaml - /usr/share/openstack-tripleo-heat-templates/environments/cinder-backup.yaml - /home/stack/templates/storage-config.yaml - /home/stack/templates/ceph-config.yaml
+templates: /usr/share/openstack-tripleo-heat-templates/ environments: - /usr/share/openstack-tripleo-heat-templates/environments/ceph-ansible/ceph-ansible.yaml - /usr/share/openstack-tripleo-heat-templates/environments/ceph-rgw.yaml - /usr/share/openstack-tripleo-heat-templates/environments/cinder-backup.yaml - /home/stack/templates/storage-config.yaml - /home/stack/templates/ceph-config.yaml

-See Including Environment Files in Overcloud Creation for more details.
+See Including environment files in an overcloud deployment for more details.

 For a full list of options, run: